-The Girls Initiatives at the YW reflect our core belief that empowered girls become empowered women.
+Girls Initiatives at the YW-NYC reflect our core belief that empowered girls become empowered women.
 Designed to inform, engage and inspire girls in New York City to become self- advocates, the goal of our Girls Initiatives is to ensure that every girl gains the skills, knowledge and confidence to pursue the education, career and life options of their choice.

-YW Leadership Programs
+YW-NYC Leadership Programs

-YW AMP Leadership
+YW AMP Leadership©

 Step In and Stop It!
 Bystander Intervention Training

 This program arms young people with the tools to be the change NYC needs today by standing up and speaking out for what’s right.
-After intensive training on bystander intervention, participants will share what they know through facilitating workshops across the city on what it means to be an upstander.
+After intensive training on bystander intervention, participants share what they know by facilitating workshops across the city on what it means to be an upstander.
 Participants should be ready to empower their voice with other young activists from around NYC.
 This a paid opportunity for young activists.

 YW Geek Girls©

-Geek Girls Meet Up
+Geek Girls Application >

 College and Career Readiness

-Throughout the year, the YW offers opportunities for our youth to engage in explicit conversations around college at all grade levels, addressing three major themes: identifying college selection criteria, identifying characteristics of a college-ready student, and determining college-student match.
+Throughout the year, the YW-NYC offers opportunities for our youth to engage in explicit conversations around college at all grade levels, addressing three major themes: identifying college selection criteria, identifying characteristics of a college-ready student, and determining college-student match.
 Youth will also be exposed to a variety of careers and professional women, engaging in experiential learning to deepen knowledge through practice as well as ongoing mentorship opportunities and coaching in a career interest.

-POTENTIAL to POWER Girls Symposium Convenes 200 girls and women leaders from diverse backgrounds to dialogue on gender equity for 21st Century Girls.
+Convenes 300 girls and women leaders from diverse backgrounds to dialogue on gender equity for 21st Century Girls.
 The symposium unites intergenerational and multiracial voices to promote understanding, dialogue and social action on critical issues facing girls in New York City.
-The YWCA seeks to amplify girls’ voices among women advocates, generate a comprehensive New York City Girls agenda and create a network of influential women and organizations to advance policy and opportunities for the next generation of women in school, career and life.
+The YW-NYC seeks to amplify girls’ voices among women advocates, generate a comprehensive New York City Girls agenda and create a network of influential women and organizations to advance policy and opportunities for the next generation of women in school, career and life.
 As a result of this symposium, we hope to see an increase in attention, public discourse and funding on gender equity in New York City and across the nation.

-New York, NY 10019
+500 West 56th Street, New York, NY 10019